This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Always slice against the grain.
 Slicing against the grain will give you the most tender cuts of beef, so find the grain and slice in the opposite direction it's running.

 - Cut at an angle instead of straight down, and cut thin slices.
 For stir-fry beef you want thin, minced slices.
-For best results cut it to 1/4 of an inch, and no larger than 1/2 of an inch.
+For best results cut it to one-fourth of an inch, and no larger than one-half of an inch.

 - 2 tablespoons vegetable oil

 - 1 pound flank steak or sirloin steak sliced thin